Alumni Council Report

 During the new academic year, the Alumni Council will explore two themes in depth: the continuity of idealism and the culture of innovation.
 Idealism and innovation represent the best of the Harvard spirit, but they are qualities easily lost in today’s challenging health care environment.
 The Council will learn more about the longitudinal third-year health care experiences that Cambridge Health Alliance pioneered and other Harvard hospitals launched, followed by medical schools around the world.
 This longitudinal experience has been shown to enhance rather than sap the innate idealism of third-year students.
 We will also look at the best models for innovation in medical education.
 We welcome input from alumni on these new initiatives.
 Finally, the Alumni Council salutes Paula Byron for her dozen years as editor of this magazine and congratulates her on her new position at Virginia Tech.
 Her touch with Harvard Medicine will be sorely missed.
 She is a force hard, if not impossible, to replicate.

-Those elected would "take office" for a three year term and are expected to attend three, all-day meetings in Boston each year and a willingness to listen to HMS alumni and bring their and your interests and concerns to the Alumni Council.
-If you would like to recommend an HMS alumna or alumnus (including yourself), please send your nomination via email to email@example.com.
+Those elected would "take office" for a three year term and are expected to attend three, all-day meetings in Boston each year and possess a willingness to listen to fellow alumni and bring their interests and concerns to the Alumni Council.
+If you would like to recommend an HMS alumna or alumnus (including yourself), please send your nomination via email to firstname.lastname@example.org.